10 Things you need to know before travelling to Lençóis Maranhenses in Brazil

 The hot and dry weather from November to February causes drying of the lagoons and many of them are without water.
 I wouldn’t advise visiting in these months as the lagoons are the stars of the show and make the challenging trekking through the sand dunes completely worth it.

-We endured a 2 day barefoot trek through the National Park on Easter weekend (April) 2017.
-There was the option to continue for a further day to Lagoa Bonita but our feet couldn’t take any more and we were glad to be returning to Atins on the second day.
+We endured a 3 day barefoot trek through the National Park on Easter weekend (April) 2017.
+There had been a huge downpour over the last month and the lagoons were rising already.
+There was the option to continue for a further day to Lagoa Bonita but our feet couldn’t take any more and we were glad to be returning to Atins on the third day.
 It is an arduous trek and one for those who are extremely fit and willing to set off each morning at 3am to avoid the midday heat.

 5. What you need to bring?